Tohono Oʼodham Nation: Integrated fixed towers

 Before the implementation of IFTs, the government had been using SBInets.
 These machines were intended to serve the same purpose as the towers, while also allowing Border Patrol agents to observe information from a common operational picture.
 But the technology and functionality of SBInets did not meet expectations and costs began to exceed the budget by $1.4 billion.
 This led to a shift toward IFTs.

 The implementation of these towers will aid Border Patrol in monitoring illegal crossings and suspicious activity that occurs near the border.
-Although the towers would benefit Border Patrol in controlling illegal activities, for the Tohono Oʼodham nation, the integration of these structures will result in further territorial disputes and invasion of privacy.
+Although the towers would benefit Border Patrol in controlling illegal activities, for the Tohono O'odham nation, the integration of these structures will result in further territorial disputes and invasion of privacy.
 The rapidly increasing surveillance and security in the borderlands has instilled fear within Indigenous communities.
-IFTs have begun to interfere with the Tohono Oʼodham's spiritual rituals and daily routines.
-Tribes such as the Tohono Oʼodham are no longer free to cross the border to visit their families or explore outside their homes without risking scrutiny by agents.
-Even with set boundaries and size guidelines for the towers, the IFTs have exceeded the established range and are beginning to occupy parts of Oʼodham territory.
+IFTs have begun to interfere with the Tohono O'odham's spiritual rituals and daily routines.
+Tribes such as the Tohono O'odham may no longer cross the border to visit their families or explore outside their homes without risking scrutiny by agents.
+Even with set boundaries and size guidelines for the towers, the IFTs have exceeded the established range and are beginning to occupy parts of O'odham territory.
 Moreover, the growing number of towers has brought increased numbers of Border Patrol agents: 1,500 positioned in three districts that control the reservation.

+2026 border wall

+The Tohono O'odham Nation filed a lawsuit (TOHONO O'ODHAM NATION v.
+MULLIN et al) in the United States District Court for the District of Columbia on June 16, 2026 to oppose the building of the border wall on their reservation.
+The border wall would essentially cut off legal access granted to the tribe to visit relatives still in Mexico.
+The first round of arguments opposing the wall were heard on July 22, 2026, and legal defense for the Nation argued that implementing a border wall on the reservation would be an act of trespass on the Nation's lands and violate the Nation's exclusive rights.
+In August 2026, the Nation said that federal agents and contractors had illegally entered tribal lands to begin work on the wall.